MrAColley/my_lol_cat/README.md

 # A Virtual LOL cat- A Year 7 project

 ## Intro
-You can use this project from [GitHub Pages](http://marcscott.github.io/my_lol_cat/#/), but the video's will not work in I.E You can also access the project at [Coding2Learn](http://www.coding2learn.org) in the Resources section of the site.
+You can use this project from [GitHub Pages](http://marcscott.github.io/my_lol_cat/#/), but the video's will not work in I.E.
 Alternatively feel free to fork the project or download a zip file.
 This project is designed to be self-paced, but the instructor may wish to set targets for students to complete each section.
 An outline of potential milestones is provided below.